Skip to main content

 Information about accompaniment, page turners and more.

-The Fellowship in Music Australia is the highest and most prestigious award offered by AMEB.
-The Fellowship can be undertaken for any instrument currently available for examination.
+The Fellowship in Music Australia is the highest and most prestigious award offered by the AMEB.
+The Fellowship can be undertaken for most instruments currently available for examination.

 The following information is provided as an overview.
 Please refer to the current Manual of Syllabus for details.